Harald-U/istio101/workshop/exercise-3/README.md

       kubectl apply -f analyzer-service.yaml
       ```

 Great!
 Your guestbook app is up and running.
-In Exercise 4, you'll be able to see the app in action by directly accessing the service endpoint.
-You'll also be able to view Telemetry data for the app.
+In Exercise 4, you'll be able to see the app in action.

 ---